vedph/gve-doc/model/textual.md

 - their has form `$OPID/NAME` where after the constant `$` prefix (which marks trace features) include the operation ID (`OPID`) followed by `/` and the specific feature name.
 So their name is stamped with the ID of the operation which generated it, which guarantees they are unique in the context of each version.
 - they are single features, meaning that there can be only one per node.
 This is a consequence of their stamping.

-Currently the only such features defined have specific names `seg-in`, `seg2-in`, `seg-out`, `seg2-out`, meaning the _segment_ (=sequence of _contiguous_ nodes) affected by the operation.
-The `...2` features are used only for swap operations, which affect two segments at a time.
-The suffix `-in` and `-out` refer to the segment before and after executing the operation.
-For instance, in a replacement of "AB" with "X" the segment before the operation is "AB" and that after the operation is "X".
+Currently these are the trace features:

+- `seg-in`: input _segment_ (=sequence of _contiguous_ nodes) selected by the operation.
+Value is `TAG@NR` where `TAG` is the version tag the nodes belong to, and `NR` the ordinal number of the node in the segment captured by the operation.
+- `seg-out`: output segment affected by the operation.
+- `seg2-in`: same as `seg-in`, for the second segment in a swap operation.
+- `seg2-out`: same as `seg-out`, for the second segment in a swap operation.
+- `anchor`: the anchor node used as a reference for add or move operations.
+Value is `TAG` where `TAG` is the version tag the node belongs to (the input version tag for the add or move operation).

->Of course, the segments are contiguous in a specific version only.
+>Of course, segments are contiguous in a specific version only.
 Operations (except for the annotate operation) alter the order of the nodes, and versions are just their output.

-The values for both segment features are defined as `TAG@NR` where `TAG` is the version tag they belong to, and `NR` the ordinal number of the node in the segment captured by the operation.

 For instance, in a replacement operation targeting a `v0` segment "AB" these nodes will get (using `OPID` as an ID placeholder for brevity):